Wolfsblvt/BlossomsPokemonGoManager/README.md

 ## Working on this project
 #### Developing
 We are open for any help on our tool.
-If you are fond of programming, you can always take one of the open issues, post that you want to help and create an PR.
+If you are fond of programming, you can always take one of the open issues, post that you want to help and create a Pull Request.
 For other features PRs are welcome too, but make sure the feature is really needed and/or not done in another way so that the work isn't wasted.

 #### Submitting Issues
 That's the best way how you can help us.